Delhi violence: Pinjra Tod activist Devangana Kalita gets bail after police fail to give evidence

 Justice Suresh Kumar Kait granted her bail on a personal bond of Rs 25,000.
 “No prejudice would be caused to the respondent’s investigation by grant of relief to the petitioner, and she would be prevented from suffering further unnecessary harassment, humiliation, and unjustified detention,” the court said.
 “Moreover, persons similarly placed as the petitioner, as per documents placed on record by the investigating agency, have not been arrested by the investigating agency in the subject FIR, and as such, the continued custody of the petitioner in the subject FIR would serve no purpose.”

-The judge clarified that he was not commenting on the merits of the persecution, but held that the Jawaharlal Nehru University student is entitled to bail in the current case.
+The judge clarified that he was not commenting on the merits of the prosecution, but held that the Jawaharlal Nehru University student is entitled to bail in the current case.
 “I find no substance in arguments of learned ASG [Additional Solicitor General] and cases relied upon are no help in the facts and circumstances of the present case,” he added.

-The court also read the inner case diary which was supplied to it in a sealed cover.
-“Though her presence is seen in peaceful agitation, which is fundamental right guaranteed under Article 19 of the Constitution of India, however, [Delhi Police] failed to produce any material that she in her speech instigated women of particular community or gave hatred speech due to which precious life of a young man has been sacrificed and property damaged...there is no such evidence which establishes that the alleged offence has taken place on the act done by the petitioner, except statements recorded under Section 164 Code of Criminal Procedure much belatedly, though, those witnesses were allegedly remain present at the spot throughout,” it said.
+The court also read the inner case diary that it was given in a sealed cover.

+“Though her presence is seen in peaceful agitation, which is fundamental right guaranteed under Article 19 of the Constitution of India, however, [Delhi Police] failed to produce any material that she in her speech instigated women of particular community or gave hatred speech due to which precious life of a young man has been sacrificed and property damaged...there is no such evidence which establishes that the alleged offence has taken place on the act done by the petitioner, except statements recorded under Section 164 Code of Criminal Procedure much belatedly, though, those witnesses were allegedly remain present at the spot throughout,” the court said.

 On August 21, Kait, while hearing arguments on Kalita’s bail plea, asked police for the evidence.
 “Show me any portion of the speech recorded by the media or anyone else which showed that Kalita instigated the mob to commit the crime,” he had said.
 “During that period, the media was everywhere and recording everything.
 I want to know what she said which instigated the mob.”